Arc coloring of odd graphs for hamiltonicity: Introduction

 \begin{example} In $O_1$, the subsets $\{i\}$ of $\mathbb{Z}_3$, ($i=0,1,2$) are denoted $100,010,001$, respectively. \end{example}

 We also consider the vertices of $O_k$ as corresponding polynomials mod $x^n+1$ in the ring $\mathbb{Z}[x]$, \cite{D2,D1}, namely in Example~\ref{o1}: $x^0$, $x^1$ and $x^2$ mod $x^3 +1$.

-The $\mathbb{Z}_n$-classes are obtained by successive multiplication of such polynomials by $x$ mod $x^n+1$.
+The $\mathbb{Z}_n$-classes of $O_k$ are obtained by successive multiplication of such polynomials by $x$ mod $x^n+1$.
 The resulting equivalence relation defines a quotient graph of $O_k$ whose vertices are those $\mathbb{Z}_n$-classes.
-In Example~\ref{o1}, $O_1$ has just one such equivalence class, and $O_2$ has two such equivalence classes.
+In Example~\ref{o1}, $O_1$ has just one such equivalence class, and $O_2$ has two.

-Theorem~\ref{bij}, below, asserts that there is a bijection between $\mathbb{Z}_n$-classes and Dyck words of length $2k$ as defined in its preceding Remark~\ref{Dyck} (namely, with the roles of 0- and 1-bits exchanged with respect to the Dyck words of \cite{Hcs}).